 Because it happened on the job, some assume that first responder accident injuries are a workers’ compensation issue.
 However, while workers’ compensation can certainly play a role, it isn’t the only option.

-Injured first responders who work for state/county agencies or private business may be able to collect benefits, such as compensation for medical expenses or lost wages, through the Indiana Workers’ Compensation Act.
+Injured first responders who work for state/county agencies or private businesses may be able to collect benefits, such as compensation for medical expenses or lost wages, through the Indiana Workers’ Compensation Act.

-This law doesn’t apply to members of municipal police or fire departments, or members of a police or firefighters’ pension fund—who are potentially covered under Indiana Code §36-8-4-5.
-Providing benefits similar to those offered by workers’ compensation, Indiana Code §36-8-4-5 makes it possible for eligible injured first responders to receive the following, which is paid for from the municipality’s general fund:
+This law doesn’t apply to members of municipal police or fire departments, or members of a police or firefighters’ pension fund—who are potentially covered under IC § 36-8-4-5.
+Providing benefits similar to those offered by workers’ compensation, IC § 36-8-4-5 makes it possible for eligible injured first responders to receive the following, which is paid for from the municipality’s general fund:

-Obtaining medical or lost wage benefits from workers’ compensation or under Indiana Code §36-8-4-5 doesn’t prevent injured first responders from filing a personal injury lawsuit to pursue compensation from a liable third party.
+Obtaining medical or lost wage benefits from workers’ compensation or under IC § 36-8-4-5 doesn’t prevent injured first responders from filing a personal injury lawsuit to pursue compensation from a liable third party.
 Such circumstances might include a negligent motorist who injures (or kills) an on-duty police officer or firefighter who’s in the process of responding to a separate car or truck accident.

 In addition to economic losses such as lost wages and past and future medical expenses, injured first responders who are plaintiffs in personal injury cases can seek compensation for non-economic damages, such as pain and suffering, mental and emotional anguish, and loss of enjoyment of life.